Certificate in Catholic School Administration

-Learn more or apply to LMU's Certificate in Catholic School Leadership.
+To learn more or apply to LMU's Certificate in Catholic School Leadership, click .
 An application and detailed instructions will be emailed to you immediately.
 This program admits as a cohort, with program coursework beginning in late Summer Session 2.
 Application priority deadline is April 1.
 Applications will continue to be accepted based on available enrollment.

 Please be advised that the Certificate in Catholic School Administration program is only available to permanent residents of the following states: Alaska, Arizona, California, Colorado, Florida, Hawaii, Illinois, Indiana, Kentucky, Louisiana, Maine, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Virginia, Utah, Washington, and international students.

 Per Federal Regulation 34 CFR 668.43(a)(5)(v), all LMU School of Education credential/licensure programs meet the California state requirements as specified by the California Commission on Teacher Credentialing (CCTC) and for the CA Board of Behavioral Sciences as appropriate.
 The institution has not made a determination as to whether these credential, licensure, and professional preparation programs meet the requirements of states outside of California.
 If you are interested in practicing outside the state of California, it is recommended that you contact the respective licensing entity of that state to seek information or guidance regarding their licensure and credential requirements in advance to allowing appropriate planning.